Spatial-SSRL: Enhancing Spatial Understanding via Self-Supervised Reinforcement Learning: Experiments

 \subsection{Experimental Settings}

-\textbf{Base models and training.} We train two variants of our model, \textbf{\methodname-3B} and \textbf{\methodname-7B}, by fine-tuning Qwen2.5-VL-3B and Qwen2.5-VL-7B \cite{bai2025qwen2} respectively on our \methodname-81k.
+\textbf{Base models and training.} We train \textbf{\methodname-3B} and \textbf{\methodname-7B} from Qwen2.5-VL-3B and Qwen2.5-VL-7B \cite{bai2025qwen2}, and train \textbf{\methodname-4B} from Qwen3-VL-4B on our \methodname-81k.
 In the cold-start stage, we train for 5 epochs on the SFT data with a learning rate of $1\times10^{-5}$.
 During GRPO, we apply KL regularization with weight 0.01.
 For each training sample, we generate a rollout group of 5 responses with temperature 1.0.
 The training uses a global batch size of 128 and a learning rate of $1\times 10^{-6}$ for 360 steps.

 \textbf{Evaluation Protocol.} We evaluate all models using VLMEvalKit \cite{duan2025vlmevalkitopensourcetoolkitevaluating}, an open-source toolkit that provides standardized evaluation protocols and metrics for vision-language models.
 For benchmarks not natively supported by VLMEvalKit, we adapt the official evaluation code to accommodate the Qwen2.5-VL architecture while strictly preserving the original metrics and evaluation procedures.
 When evaluating models with reasoning capabilities (\methodname-3B and \methodname-7B), we append the same format prompt used during GRPO training (\cref{section:training}) to elicit structured reasoning, ensuring consistency between training and inference.
 For fair comparison, baseline models without reasoning are evaluated using their standard prompts without modification.
 Additional evaluation details, including prompt templates and per-benchmark configurations, are provided in Appendix \ref{sec:app-exp}.